Gentry333/Gentry333.github.io/README.md

 2.Than run "bundle install" in the directory to ensure all the dependencies are met and the correct gem versions are installed.

+3.Modify the global settings in /data/global.yml to match your own (ass needed):

+-for the 'url' setting, I added one for local development (1.127.0,0:4000), and one for when I upload to production server (simply uncomment and recomment the other at publishing, than switch back to the local one to continue any modification).

+- change any of the Social media links to your own as needed.

-3.Run "bundle exec jekyll serve" to build and host the site.
+4.Run "bundle exec jekyll serve" to build and host the site.

 #### Also: